 The importance of regular school attendance is vital to the learning continuity needed to promote maximum opportunities for achievement and success.
 State law lists valid causes for keeping your child home from school.
-Valid causes include: personal illness; observance of a religious holiday or event; death in the family; family emergency or circumstances which cause reasonable parental concern for the safety and health of the student's mental, emotional, health or safety; COVID-19 symptoms; attending a military honors funeral to sound 'Taps'; or other reason approved by the building principal.
+Valid causes include: personal illness; observance of a religious holiday or event; death in the family; family emergency or circumstances which cause reasonable parental concern for the safety and health of the student's mental, emotional, health or safety; COVID-19 symptoms; attending a military honors funeral to sound 'Taps'; mental or behavioral health days; or other reason approved by the building principal.